markov-r/Test-Extension-Repository/README.md

 When a new extension is created, it is in pending state and need to be manually approved by a site admin.
 The extensions are also assigned different tags, like e.g. "Java", "Intellij-Idea", "Plugin", etc.
 Clicking on one tag leads you to a list of all extensions that share the respective tag.
+On each extension page there's a link to download the file.
+The number of times the extension have been downloaded is counted and used in "Popular" carousel.

 When a user is logged in he can view/list his own extensions and edit/delete them.
 In addition he can also view his account details.